-Members traveling outside of Oregon may receive benefits by using a travel network provider for urgent or emergency services.
-A travel network is only considered in-network if members are outside the state of Oregon and the travel is not for the purpose of receiving treatment or benefits.
+Members traveling outside of Oregon will be protected from balance billing by using a travel network provider for urgent or emergency services.
+A travel network provider is only considered in-network if members are outside the state of Oregon and the travel is not for the purpose of receiving treatment or benefits.
 The travel network is not available to members who are temporarily residing outside the primary service area, except for enrolled children who are students living in the United States but outside of Oregon.